PetrifiedPanda/DataStructures/README.md

 <br/>
 SplayTree is a Splay Tree implementation that inherits from BinarySearchTree
 <br/>
-RedBlackTree is a Red-Black-Tree implementation (And the actual reason BSTBase is structured in the way that it is)
+RedBlackTree is a Red-Black-Tree implementation.
+The deletion does not work correctly yet.
+(And the actual reason BSTBase is structured in the way that it is)
 <br/>
 All of these Trees use BSTBaseIt as their iterator, with which you can traverse the tree as you would with a node pointer.